BusyBison/MessageGen/MessageGen/README.md

 # Parents book recommendation
-With every start of this app you get a new recommondation for a book to start in your parents live.
+With every start of this app you get a new random message what the two people are doing in ten years.

 ## Table of Contents